Backup and Disaster Recovery Strategy

 - Export:

-- Upload: S3 with metadata (DB size, row counts per org, checksum)
+BACKUP_ENCRYPTION_KEYin Secrets Manager, distinct from application column-encryption keys) - Upload: S3 with metadata (DB size, row counts per org, SHA-256 checksum)

-- Alert: Notify if backup fails, incomplete, or suspiciously small
+- Alert: Notify on backup failure, incomplete upload, or suspiciously small artifact

 Estimated Cost: